Pittsburgh sports teams pay tribute to synagogue shooting victims

 "The Pittsburgh Penguins join the greater Pittsburgh community in standing up against this senseless violence and supporting the victims and families of the Tree of Life Synagogue,” said David Morehouse, president and CEO of the team.
 “Under these circumstances, we determined it was not appropriate to continue with our annual Halloween theme on Tuesday, so those activities have been cancelled.
 The entire city has a heavy heart."

+The club also announced that the Pittsburgh Penguins Foundation would donate $25,000 to the Jewish Federation of Greater Pittsburgh and another $25,000 to establish a benefit fund with the city's Department of Public Safety for the four Pittsburgh police officers injured in Saturday's shooting.

-A moment of silence also was held before the Penguins' road game against the Vancouver Canucks Saturday evening.
+A moment of silence also was held before the Penguins' road game against the Vancouver Canucks Saturday evening, which Pittsburgh won 5-0.

 The Associated Press contributed to this report.